-The emergence of interdisciplinary animal studies during recent decades challenges sociology to critically reflect upon anthropocentric ontology and to paint a more comprehensive picture of the social.
-This article focuses on the recent emergence of the sociology of climate change during the last twenty years, cautioning that it may have proceeded without a critical interrogation of its own residual humanism evidenced by its exclusion of nonhuman animals.
-The article notes areas of human/animal relations which make the inclusion of nonhuman animals a vital consideration for a sociology of climate change.
-In conducting a survey of key texts and leading journal literature the article finds that human/animal relations have largely been omitted.
-It concludes by considering how an animalised environmental sociology could contribute to redefining the discipline of Sociology as a whole.
+The emergence of interdisciplinary animal studies during recent decades challenges sociologists to critically reflect upon anthropocentric ontology and to paint a more comprehensive picture of the social.
+This article focuses on the recent emergence of the sociology of climate change during the last twenty years, with a warning that it may have proceeded without critical interrogation of residual humanism evidenced by the exclusion of nonhuman animals.
+The inclusion of these nonhuman animals in the discussion of human/animal relations is vital in the societal discourse of climate change.
+After surveying key texts and leading journal literature, it is clear that this discussion of human/animal relations is lacking or altogether omitted.
+It is then worth considering how animalized environmental sociology could contribute to redefining the discipline of sociology as a whole.

 - animal Studies